Stocker’s Bottom

 One consequence of this land clearing is the soil’s alteration from predominantly fungal to bacterial systems, which impedes the establishment of more sensitive native species.

-In addition, while Stocker’s Bottom features large old black gum (Eucalyptus ovata) and cabbage gum (lutha) (Eucalyptus pauciflora), distributed across the uncleared grasslands, this community has no children, as overgrazing and damage from deer antlers has consistently prevented saplings establishing as future canopy.
+In addition, while Stocker’s Bottom features large old black gum (Eucalyptus ovata) and cabbage gum (lutha) (Eucalyptus pauciflora), distributed across the uncleared grassy woodlands, this community has no children, as overgrazing and damage from deer antlers has consistently prevented saplings establishing as future canopy.
 If left unaddressed, the remnant open woodland will age into an eerie field of skeletons.
-This is an unacceptable outcome.

 As we begin to plan the restoration of Stocker’s Bottom, regenerating the soil is a priority, as is creating habitat for small native mammals.